 Any type of chart is good for trading

-The charts below show that it does not matter what type of chart that a trader uses because they all are just different representations of what is taking place in the market and traders can see the same setups on all of them.
+The charts below show that it does not matter what type of chart that a trader.
+This is because they all are just different representations of what is taking place in the market.
+Consequently, traders can see the same setups on all of them.

 Every tick matters

 You sometimes hear traders refer to some movement as noise, as if the behavior was random.
 What they do not appreciate is that the market is controlled by hundreds of computers that never rest.
 They are constantly crunching numbers and executing trades.

 The movements are very precise because all of the algorithms are aware of the key prices.
 These are support and resistance levels and act as magnets that draw the market to them.
 Once there, the market then decides on which magnet it will then test, and the move can be up or down.

 Every tick is an example of price action